Mental Health Counselor: A Guiding Light in Mental Wellness

 1. What issues can a mental health counselor help with?

-See also Mental Health Services: Navigating the Path to Better Well-being
+See also Mental Health Therapy: Your Path to Healing and Growth

 A mental health counselor can assist with a range of issues, including depression, anxiety, stress, grief, trauma, relationship issues, and more.
 They are trained to handle both short-term concerns and long-term mental health disorders.